HelloBeastie/HelloBeastie.github.io/services.md

 # [](#Services)Services:

-- Lessons at non-standard times
+- Lessons at off-peak hours:
-  - Assist homeschoolers
+  - Homeschooler assistance
-  - Assist in off time during examinations
+  - Assistance during exam study breaks
   - Last minute revision on Saturdays
-- Sustaining high performance
+- Maintain high performance:
-  - Help for those who already achieve
+  - Help for those who already achieve high marks
   - Extra insight, tips and tricks
-- Budget lessons
+- Budget lessons:
-  - Get a substantial amount off the lesson price for each friend you bring for both you and your friend (price per student per hour ($h^{-1}$))
+  - Substantial discount if a friend is brought with, both on your and their fee

     |  Students    | Grade 8           | Grade 9           | Grade 10          | Grade 11          | Grade 12          |
     |:------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|